 BMW

 BMW is extremely popular in the UK and the company has a reputation for vehicles built to a high standard that are very reliable.
 Despite this, BMW has 2 models listed in Motorway's top 10 cars that have lost the most value in the shortest amount of time.
 These were the BMW 3 and 5 series.
-One reason for this could be down to the number of cars on the market and according to the DVLA, there are currently over 600,000 BMW 3 series vehicles on UK roads.
+Motorway suggest this could be due to the frequency that these models are updated along with the maintenance cost of prestige vehicles.

 Mercedes

 The Mercedes brand is associated with luxury with its vehicles being known for their advanced technology but similarly to BMW it has 2 appearances in Motorway's 10 worse vehicles for holding their value.
 The cars featured were the Mercedes C Class and Mercedes E Class.
-Similar to the BMW 5 and 3 series this could be down to the number of these vehicle types on UK roads.
-Additionally, the cost of maintaining prestige cars such as these could be deterring used car buyers in these tricky economic times.
+This could be due to a large supply of these vehicles as well as similar to the BMW 5 and 3 series,the cost of maintaining prestige cars such as these could be deterring used car buyers in these tricky economic times.

 Audi